cpury/pong-rl/README.md

 ### Other features:

 - Three difficulty levels
-- Live mode: When disabled, learning happens without drawin or waiting for user
+- Live mode: When disabled, learning happens without drawing or waiting for user

 ### Technologies used: